How to End a Letter (Example Closings, Sign Off's)

 What To Say Before Your Closing Statement

 Here's how to end your letter.
 Your salutation is defined as the sendoff or the statement before you list your name in the signature of the letter.
-For example, “Sincerely”.
-Before you list this, though, you should always have some kind of true closing statement.
+For example, “Sincerely.”
+Before you list this, though, you should always have some true closing statement.

-This closing statement should be something positive and thankful depending on the email or note that you’re sending.
+This closing statement should be positive and thankful, depending on the email or note you’re sending.
 For the most part, something like, “Appreciate your fast response” or “Thank you in advance” is appropriate.

 This lets the reader know that you’re appreciative of the action items that you’ve asked from them within the letter or email.
 And this should go before your closing statement.